Mosque of the Andalusians

 The Mosque of the Andalusians or Al-Andalusiyyin Mosque (جامع الأندلسيين), sometimes also called the Andalusian Mosque, is a major historic mosque in Fes el Bali, the old medina quarter of Fez, Morocco.
 The mosque was founded in 859–860, making it one of the oldest mosques in Morocco.
 It is located at the heart of a district which was historically associated with Andalusi immigrants, from which it takes its name.
 It has been renovated and expanded several times since then.

 Today, it is one of the relatively few remaining Idrisid-era establishments and one of the main landmarks of the city.
 The minaret was added in 956 and the rest of the building was largely reconstructed between 1203 and 1207 under Almohad rule.
 Further additions and restorations took place at various times after this.
+The mosque's original 10th-century minbar has also survived and is now on display at the Dar Batha Museum in Fez.

 History and development

 Foundation

 According to historical sources like al-Jazna'i, the mosque was founded in 859–60 (245 AH) by Maryam bint Mohammed bin Abdullah al-Fihri (sister of Fatima al-Fihri, who founded the Qarawiyyin Mosque at the same time).
 Construction was also aided by additional funds donated by a group of local residents of Andalusi background, which gave the mosque its current name.
 The latter had come to the city as refugees in 818, fleeing the city of Cordoba after a failed uprising which resulted in severe repressions from the Umayyad emir al-Hakam I.

 The original construction was modest.
 According to the 12th-century Andalusian geographer Al-Bakri, the mosque consisted of a hypostyle hall with six aisles (or seven, according to al-Jazna'i) formed by parallel rows of horseshoes arches supported on stone columns.
 It contained a small sahn (courtyard) where a walnut tree and several other trees were planted.
 Unlike many later Moroccan mosques, the rows of arches ran east-to-west, parallel with the southern qibla wall instead of perpendicular to it.
 The mosque had access to abundant water from an artificial water channel known as Oued Masmuda.